Bomb kills Iran nuclear scientist as crisis mounts

 First Vice-President Mohammad Reza Rahimi, quoted by IRNA news agency, said: "Iran's enemies should know they cannot prevent Iran's progress by carrying out such terrorist acts."

-Iran's leaders, preparing for the first national election since a disputed presidential vote in 2009 brought street protests against 32 years of clerical rule, are struggling to contain internal tensions.
-Defiance of Israel and Western powers plays well with many who will vote in March.
+Preparing for its first national election since a disputed presidential vote in 2009 brought street protests against 30 years of clerical rule, Iran's leaders are struggling to contain internal tensions.
+Defiance of Israel and Western powers plays well with many voters in the nation of 76 million.

-In Washington, White House spokesman Tommy Vietor said: "The United States had absolutely nothing to do with this ...
-We strongly condemn all acts of violence, including acts of violence like what is being reported today."

-Israel, which has a history of covert killings abroad, declined comment, though army spokesman Yoav Mordechai wrote on Facebook: "I don't know who settled the score with the Iranian scientist, but I am definitely not shedding any tears."
+Israel, whose Mossad intelligence agency has a history of covert killings abroad, declined comment on Wednesday's bombing.

 MOTORCYCLE HITMAN

-The attack bore some of the hallmarks of sophisticated intelligence agencies capable of circumventing Iran's own extensive security apparatus and apparently taking care to limit the harm to passers-by.
+The attack nonetheless, bore some of the hallmarks of the work of sophisticated intelligence agencies capable of circumventing Iran's own extensive security apparatus and also showing some apparent care to limit the harm to passers-by.

 While witnesses spoke of a frighteningly loud explosion at 8:20 a.m.
-(0450 GMT) and parts of the Peugeot 405 ended up in the branches of the trees lining Gol Nabi Street, much of the car was left intact.
-This suggested a charge designed to be sure of both killing the occupants and preventing serious injury to others.
+(0450 GMT) and parts of the Peugeot 405 sedan ended up in the branches of the trees lining Gol Nabi Street, much of the car was left intact.
+The containment of the blast to the vehicle suggested a charge designed both to be sure of killing the occupants but also to limit serious injury to those targeted.

-Witnesses said the motorcycle, from which the rear pillion passenger reached out to stick the device to the side of the car, made off into the heavy commuter traffic.
+Witnesses said a motorcycle, from which the rear pillion passenger reached out to stick the device to the side of the car, made off into the heavy commuter traffic.

-Though the scientist killed -- the fourth in five such attacks since January 2010 -- was only 32, Iranian media described him as having a role overseeing uranium enrichment at Natanz underground site.
+Though the scientist killed -- the fourth in five such attacks since January 2010 -- was only 32, Iranian media described him as having a senior role at the uranium enrichment plant at Natanz, near Tehran.
 The semi-official news agency Mehr said Ahmadi-Roshan had recently met officials of the U.N. nuclear watchdog, the International Atomic Energy Agency.

 COVERT WAR